stainless-api/upload-openapi-spec-action/README.md

 # decorate-spec

 A GitHub action for generating a "decorated" openapi spec for readme.com.
-Will take your openapi spec and stainless config and generate a file in the current working directory called `CUSTOMER-openapi.documented.json`, where `CUSTOMER` is your name.
+Will take your openapi spec and generate a file in the current working directory called `CUSTOMER-openapi.documented.json`, where `CUSTOMER` is your name.

 ## Setup